Initalized/tcli/README.md

 # TCLI - Tactical Command-Line Interface

+** This project is still work in progess

 **TCLI** is a highly interactive, multi-threaded command-line interface for local and remote directory enumeration, scanning, session management, and more.
 It is designed for power users, sysadmins, and security testers who need a fast, extensible, and visually rich CLI toolkit.

 ---